alesm0101/angularjs-movie-app/README.md

-# Movie APP
+# Movie APP whit AngularJs 1.6

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.

-And using the themoviedb API.
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0. and using the themoviedb API.

-# ApiKey
+## ApiKey

 To get the app working you need to register and get an apikey in [https://www.themoviedb.org](https://www.themoviedb.org)